 The demo account counts against the maximum number of Analytics accounts you're permitted to create under a single Google account.
 The current maximum for Google Analytics is 100 Analytics accounts per Google account.

+See below to learn more about what data these properties contain.
 You can remove the demo account at any time.

 Where the data comes from